jeckman/wpgplus/README.txt

 password into it - they'd still be accessible to someone with filesystem access.

 == Changelog ==
+= 0.8.4 =
+* Was not checking for wp_error object on first request, now we are

 = 0.8.3 =
 * One user reported multiple posts to Google+ for one WordPress post, so I tightened